Workplace Safety and Health

 Unique Past Experience

 Dr. Miller himself held a position with Federal OSHA in Washington and was responsible for all OSHA safety standards for a number of years.
 He revised both the General Industry and Construction Occupational Safety Standards (29 CFR Part 1910 and 29 CFR Part 1926).
 He also worked with the various State divisions to coordinate Federal and State occupational safety requirements.
-During his tenure in Washington, he also assisted in the development of the Material Safety Data Sheet (MSDS) requirements.
+During his tenure in Washington, he also assisted in the development of the requirements for Material Safety Data Sheets (MSDS), now known as Safety Data Sheets (SDS) to concur with the Global Harmonization System (GHS) international requirements.

 Workplace Safety Example Projects